CIA activities in Guatemala

-The U.S. Central Intelligence Agency (CIA) has a sordid history of intervention over many decades in Guatemala, a country in Central America.
+The U.S. Central Intelligence Agency (CIA) has a history of interference in the government of Guatemala over the course of several decades.
 Guatemala is bordered by the North Pacific Ocean and the Gulf of Honduras (also known as the Caribbean Sea).
 The four bordering countries are Mexico, El Salvador, Honduras and Belize.
 Due to the proximity of Guatemala to the United States, the fear of the Soviet Union creating a beachhead in Guatemala created panic in the United States government during the Cold War.
+In an interview, Howard Hunt, CIA Chief, Mexico, stated that "We were faced here with the obvious intervention of a foreign power, because these home grown parties, are not really home grown, they are being funded...or advised by a foreign power, i.e. the Soviet Union."
 The CIA undertook Operation PBSuccess to overthrow the democratically elected Jacobo Árbenz in the 1954 Guatemalan coup d'état.
 Carlos Castillo Armas replaced him as a military dictator.
 Guatemala was subsequently ruled by a series of military dictatorships for decades.

 Between 1962 and 1996, Left-wing guerrillas fought the U.S. backed military governments during the Guatemalan Civil War.

 According to the George Washington University's "The National Security Archive," there are still over 100,000 pages of documents on CIA activities in Guatemala that have not been released.
+The multitude of documents showed a consistent line of communication between Guatemala station and CIA headquarters building to a possible coup attempt against Arbenz.